Wh1spr/Morty/README.md

 # Morty
 The Morty Discord bot.
-An allrounder for server management, role management and some extras.
+An allrounder for server management, testing things in Discord Servers and some fun extras.

 ## Contributors
 * **Wh1spr** - *The idea and most of the work.* - [Wh1spr](https://github.com/Wh1spr)